gabors-data-analysis/gabors-data-analysis.github.io/_pages/dawai-ra.md

 ###  Apply by sending two attachments
 1. CV
 2. Applied Data Experience – plain text with
-    a.
-Info on coding skills/experience with Python and/or R.
+    1. Info on coding skills/experience with Python and/or R.
-    b.
-List of all data analysis / econometrics courses you had
+    2. List of all data analysis / econometrics courses you had
-    c.
-List of all data science courses you had
+    3. List of all data science courses you had
-    d.
-Experience with ML tools (scikit-learn, caret, tensorflow, etc) if any
+    4. Experience with ML tools (scikit-learn, caret, tensorflow, etc) if any
-    e.
-Link to Github/Gitlab etc repo if any
+    5. Link to Github/Gitlab etc repo if any
-    f.
-Experience with Latex, Markdown, Quarto, reveal.js, etc
+    6. Experience with Latex, Markdown, Quarto, reveal.js, etc